edgedb/edgedb/docs/edgeql/parameters.rst

 Any data manipulation language (DML) statement can be
 parameterized: ``select``, ``insert``, ``update``, and ``delete``.
-Since parameters can only be scalars, arrays of scalars, and, as of EdgeDB 3.0, tuples of scalars, only parts of the query that would be one of those types can be parameterized.
+Since parameters can only be scalars, arrays of scalars, and tuples of scalars, only parts of the query that would be one of those types can be parameterized.
 This excludes parts of the query like the type being queried and the property to order by.